 Implied-in-law contracts are sometimes referred to as quasi-contracts.
 A quasi-contract is created when two parties have no intention of forming a contract or agreement, but by law, they must be forced into one because one party will be unjustly enriched, and the other will need to pay restitution.

 What Is a Breach of Implied Contract?

 A legal complaint is created when one party to an implied contract breaches the agreement.
 A breach doesn't need to be defined in a verbal or written agreement.
 Instead, it can be any negligence of principal, law, or obligation.
-It is this very general legal definition of breach that causes so much confusion between parties and creates an abundance of lawsuits stemming from breach of implied agreements.
+It is this very general legal definition of a breach that causes so much confusion between parties and creates an abundance of lawsuits stemming from a breach of implied agreements.

 If you need help with a breach of implied contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.